Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-For the QEF when the system allows adjusting the optical depth, which gives an interesting result.
-At the $\Lambda$-type system, the FI is contributed by two parts of transparency and absorption.
-For the absorption part, that has been proved that exists a limitation of 1.2 (Eq.\ref{Q_opt}).
-This result also can be observed in FIG.\ref{Fig15} (c) at a detuning far of resonance.
-For the transparency part, however, the QEF shows a clear advantage to infinity.
-There will give such results, on the one hand, since the classical estimation method can not analyze the information at the resonance center, and on the other hand, the FI in the quantum method has no limitation as optical depth increase at the resonance center.
-There is a key in the nature of the latter, that the transmission of transparency window is always 100\% regardless of optical depth in the case of $\gamma_{gs}=0$.
-The optical depth only affects the bandwidth of the transparency window and therefore gives a result of no limitation.
-In a real system, it possible exist a finite decoherence rate, which will be discussed in the following section.
+An interesting result is given for the QEF when the system allows the optical depth to be adjusted.
+In the $\Lambda$-type system, the FI is contributed by the two parts of transparency and absorption.
+For the absorption part, it has been proven that there is a limitation of 1.2 (Eq.\ref{Q_opt}).
+This result can also be observed in FIG.\ref{Fig15} (c) at a detuning far from resonance.
+For the transparency component, however, the QEF shows a clear advantage approach to infinity.
+Such results are given, on the one hand, because the classical estimation method cannot analyze the information at the resonance center, and on the other hand, while the FI in the quantum method is not limited as optical depth increases at the resonance center.
+The key is in the nature of the latter, that the transmission of the transparency window is always 100\% regardless of optical depth in the case of $\gamma_{gs}=0$.
+The optical depth only affects the bandwidth of the transparency window and therefore gives a result with no limitation.
+In a real system, the existence of a finite decoherence rate is possible, which will be discussed in the next section.